flutter/website/src/docs/development/add-to-app/android/add-flutter-fragment.md

 The concept of an initial route is available when configuring a `FlutterActivity` or a `FlutterFragment` with a new `FlutterEngine`.
-However, `FlutterActivity` and `FlutterFragment` do not offer the concept of an initial route when using a cached engine.
+However, `FlutterActivity` and `FlutterFragment` don't offer the concept of an initial route when using a cached engine.
 This is because a cached engine is expected to already be running Dart code, which means it's too late to configure the initial route.